odow/SDDP.jl/docs/src/tutorial/11_risk.md

     If you simulate the policy, the simulated value is the risk-neutral value of the policy.

 This concludes our first intermediate tutorial.
+In the next tutorial, [Intermediate II: stopping rules](@ref), we discuss different ways that the training can be terminated.

 ```@meta
 DocTestSetup = nothing